Return type - Part 2

 type more.
 Well, there is a reason.
 But before I tell you the reason, we should

-look at another C++11 feature: decltype
+look at another C++11 feature: decltype.

 Decltype

-Rule of thumb is that decltype(argument)
+Rule of thumb is that decltype(argument) tells you the type of

-.
+argument.
 For example, the program

 int main()